 Giving Compass’ Take:

-• Research from the ACT Center for Equity in Learning reveals that underserved students are more likely to have access to fewer devices at home with which to connect to school-related activities and materials, hurting their long-term academic success.
+• Research from the ACT Center for Equity in Learning reveals that underserved students are more likely to have access to fewer devices at home with which to connect to school-related activities and materials, and this unequal access to technology is hurting their long-term academic success.

-• How can funders help increase educational equity for underserved students without multiple devices at home?
+• How can funders help increase educational equity for underserved students without sufficient devices at home?

 • Learn about closing the digital divide in rural America.